 Federal and state regulations, and Marietta College policy, require students to make satisfactory progress toward completion of their degree in order to maintain eligibility for financial assistance.
 The policy treats all students within various categories (full-time, part-time, different programs of study, etc.) the same.
 Progress will include a measurement of all coursework attempted at Marietta College.
-The quantitative and qualitative standards used to determine academic progress include all periods (fall, spring and summer terms) that the student is enrolled.
-Periods of enrollment in which the student did not receive financial aid funding are required to be included for satisfactory academic progress determination.
-Evidence of progress includes grades, work projects, and/or other factors that are measurable against a norm.
+The quantitative and qualitative standards used to determine academic progress include all periods (fall, spring, and summer terms) that the student is enrolled.
+Periods of enrollment in which the student did not receive financial aid funding must be included for satisfactory academic progress determination.
+Evidence of progress includes grades, work projects, and/or other measurable factors against a norm.
 The College assesses the student’s academic progress at the end of the Spring term.

 Qualitative Measure